FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 ## Data Overview

 The dataset used for training the neural network consists of five replica exchange molecular dynamics (REMD) simulations performed with the extended tight binding (xTB) software.
-The simulations were carried out on the CPNX nanomotor which consists of 48 atoms, and the data includes information about atomic positions, energies, forces and velocities.
+The simulations were carried out on the CPNX nanomotor which consists of 48 atoms ($OC_{27}H_{20}$), and the data includes information about atomic positions, energies, forces and velocities.
 Different dihedral angles were defined in order to cluster the sampled structures into the following four conformations: "syn-M", "anti-M", "syn-P" and "anti-P".
 See the [paper](https://pubs.rsc.org/en/content/articlepdf/2025/cp/d5cp01063b) by Lucia-Tamudo et al. for more details on the underlying data and this clustering.
 The evolution of the dihedral angles for one of the simulations (T300_1) can be viewed [here](https://FerdinandToelkes.github.io/whk/dihedral_angles_MOTOR_MD_XTB_T300_1.html).
-As one can see, the configurations of this simulations are mostly in anti-M conformation.
+As one can see, the configurations of this simulations are mostly in the anti-M conformation.
 Throughout the following we will only focus on the T300_1 data when training our networks.

 ## Installation